things are within our power, while others are not.

-My solution is to continue to practice the ancient Greco-Roman philosophy of ‘stoicism’.
-As perfectly encapsulated in the phrase above, stoicism involves letting go of that which we cannot control.
+In light of the fact that the Government's new Wellbeing Budget concept is derived from the ancient Greco-Roman philosophy of ‘stoicism' and its concept of 'Eudaimonia' or 'flourishing', I think a fitting response to this delay is to practice Stoicism.
+The Stoic philosophy is perfectly encapsulated in the phrase above, stoicism involves letting go of that which we cannot control.
 If you need mental health assistance with acceptance of what is in (or more accurately not in) this budget, please in all seriousness read How to Be a Stoic by Massimo Pigliucci - it helps.

 However, in light of the announcement that this will be the last ‘traditional’ budget and next year will be the first ‘wellbeing budget’ I wanted to explore exactly what that actually means.
 I will also explore how this current budget would be scored under the three new indicators of this new framework (Natural, Human and Social Capital) if applied correctly.
 I also give some suggestions for what sort of indicators the future assessors could take account of in an ideal world.